ron4fun/HashLibPlus/README.md

 How to run test
 ----------------------------------------
-[catch2](https://github.com/catchorg/Catch2) library is the test framework used for this library because of its flexible nature.
+[catch2](https://github.com/catchorg/Catch2) is the test framework used in this project because of its flexible nature.

-To run the unitests which are stored in the *HashLibPlus.Tests* directory.
-Once the project is built with *cmake*, you can always compile the code which outputs two executables.
+To run the unitests which are stored in the *HashLibPlus.Tests* directory, once the project is built with *cmake*, you can always compile the code which outputs two executables.

 ### HashLibPlus.exe
 ----------------------------------------